-On April 19, 2006, the company's wholly owned subsidiary, Unit Petroleum Company, signed a purchase and sale agreement to acquire certain oil and natural gas properties from a group of private entities for approximately \$32.4 million in cash.
+On May 16, 2006, the company's wholly owned subsidiary, Unit Petroleum Company, announced it had closed the acquisition of certain oil and natural gas properties from a group of private entities for approximately \$32.4 million in cash.
 Proved oil and natural gas reserves involved in this acquisition consist of approximately 14.2 Bcfe.
-The properties currently produce 3.0 MMcfe per day.
 Approximately 45% of the reserves associated with these properties are located in Oklahoma, 36% are located in Texas and 19% in New Mexico.
-This acquisition will have an effective date of April 1, 2006 and the closing date for this acquisition, which is subject to certain conditions contained in the definitive agreements, is anticipated to be May 12, 2006.
+This acquisition had an effective date of April 1, 2006 and the \$32.4 million paid in this acquisition increased our basis in oil and natural gas properties held under the full cost method.